MatthewWid/better-sse/docs/getting-started.md

 const eventSource = new EventSource("/sse");
 ```

-Then we can attach a listener to listen for the event our server will send:
+Then we can attach an event listener to listen for the event our server is going to send:

 ```javascript
 eventSource.addEventListener("ping", (event) => {